 Household Duties – The nanny provides any child-related household duties, including:

 Our after school nannies are some of our hardest working caregivers.
-After being in school all day with 20-30 other children, your child can have a snack, get homework done in the comfort of his own home, go to after school activities, practice piano, and get tutoring in math or English.
-The nanny may throw in a load of laundry, start dinner, or pick up milk or a gift for the weekend birthday party.
+After being in school all day with 20-30 other children, your child can enjoy a healthy snack and get homework done in the comfort of his/her own home, go to after school activities, and if needed can practice piano, receive one-on-one tutoring in Math or English, all while getting individualized attention for the afternoon.
+The nanny may throw in a load of laundry, start dinner, pick up a gallon of milk or a gift needed for the weekend birthday party.
 She goes online and monitors homework assignments, and keeps up communication between school and home.
 She can work the same schedule all year or be full time in the summer.

 Our summer nannies can coordinate all of the fun events and activities your children have available to them over the summer, and piece it all together so that each child can have a fun, enjoyable and balanced break.
 She can tutor your child in areas of weakness to avoid summer learning loss, get involved in library reading programs, tour museums, accompany your child to sports and social activities, travel with the family, and provide discovery learning activities that are based on your child’s interests and abilities.
 A stimulating, relaxing summer is the best preparation for a new school year.

-Also called a Mother’s Helper, the Family Assistant is working side by side with an at home parent, typically doing 50%-50% childcare and household duties.
-She may have few or many years of experience.
-The parent is usually in charge, but she is capable of caring for the children while the parent is out.
-She may be playing with the children, preparing meals, driving children to activities, tutoring, managing the family calendar, doing laundry and light to full housekeeping.
-She can also be available when a parent or senior is recovering from surgery for a few days to a few weeks, and maintains complete confidentiality and is there to protect your privacy.
-Recovery is augmented because you have soothing physical and emotional support as you recover at your own pace.
+Also called a Mother’s Helper, the Family Assistant is an extra set of hands for busy parents, working side by side with an at home parent, typically doing 50%-50% childcare and household duties.
+The parent is usually present, but the nanny is capable of caring for the children while the parent is out.
+She may be playing with the children, preparing meals, driving children to activities, tutoring, managing the family calendar, doing laundry and light housekeeping.
+A Family Assistant can be available when a parent or senior is recovering from surgery for a few days to a few weeks, and maintains complete confidentiality and is there to protect your privacy.
+Recovery is augmented because you have physical and emotional support as you recover at your own pace.

-As children grow the family needs to decide whether to keep their nanny by adding more household duties or switch to an after school nanny.
-Nanny Manager has become such a popular combination, and there are several variations of household chores and errands to varying degrees, that we have given it a category of its own.
-Duties can include: Preparing the children for school Driving them to school and activities Deep cleaning during the day, laundry Shopping and meal preparation Running errands Pet care Overseeing service people Organizational projects such as closets Helping with homework or taking them to activities Planning birthdays, parties.
-Tell us your needs and we will find your dream Nanny/Manager/Housekeeper.
+As children grow and enter school, the family begins to decide whether to keep their nanny by adding more household duties or switch to an after school nanny.
+A Nanny Manager has become such a popular combination of Nanny and Household Manager, and there are several variations that we have given it a category of its own.
+Duties can include: preparing the children for school, driving them to school and activities, deep cleaning during the day, laundry, shopping, meal preparation, running errands, pet care, overseeing vendors and contractors, organizational projects, homework assistance, transporting kids to activities, planning birthday parties, making travel arrangements and more.
+Tell us your needs and we will find your dream Nanny Manager.

-Sometimes you may go through a rough patch and you don’t need hands on help, but just a Consultant for a few hours.
-Some of our most experienced Newborn Specialists can come to the rescue with a 2-3 hour observation and consultation, then on-going phone support if needed.
-Sometimes an older baby has developed some bad habits and you just need some direction.
+Sometimes you may go through a rough patch and you don’t need hands-on help, but just a Consultant for a few hours.
+Sometimes an older child has developed some poor sleeping habits and you just need some direction.
+Or you may need guidance with breastfeeding.
+Our most experienced Newborn Care Specialists can come to the rescue with a 2-3 hour observation and consultation, then on-going phone support if needed.

-Our executive housekeepers are familiar with cleaning larger homes and have specialized knowledge of fine furnishings, surfaces and cleaning products.
-They are selected for their excellent communication skills, professional demeanors and appearance, flexibility and helpfulness.
-Duties range from deep cleaning, keeping the pantry stocked, sweeping outdoor areas, pet care, simple maintenance, helping with entertaining, and getting you ready for a trip.
-She’ll cook and serve meals, run errands, change linens, family laundry, run to the dry cleaners, get the oil change, and provide pet care and manage organizational and seasonal projects.
+Our executive housekeepers are familiar with cleaning larger homes and have specialized knowledge of fine furnishings, linens, surfaces and cleaning products.
+They are selected for their excellent communication skills, professional demeanors, flexibility and helpfulness.
+Duties range from deep cleaning, keeping the pantry stocked, sweeping outdoor areas, pet care, household maintenance, helping with entertaining, travel arrangements and preparation.
+She’ll cook and serve meals, run errands, change linens, do family laundry, run to the dry cleaners, post office, get the oil changed, provide pet care and manage organizational and seasonal projects.

-Finding an in home chef from Caring Nannies is a simple process.
-We’ll present you with experienced, professional candidates and walk you through the hiring steps.
-Having a professional experienced chef frees you to devote time to your family and personal interests.
+Having a professional experienced personal chef frees you to devote time to your family and personal interests.
 A personal chef may come from a fine restaurant, with training from a culinary institution or on the job or with prior experience in a home.
 They’ll cater to your specific needs and preferences, whether it is organic, gluten free or ethnic dishes and can do the shopping and cleanup.
 If you love to entertain, they’ll help with dinners and parties.
 Chefs can be temporary so call us the next time you’re planning a party, wedding, bar-mitzvah or family reunion.

 Our Husband/Wife Household Teams have been very popular at Caring Nannies because they are seasoned, trustworthy professionals, who team up to fulfill all your needs.
 They can provide nanny services, 24 hour senior care, chef , driving, deep cleaning, laundry, cooking, shopping, handyman services, painting, gardening, pool and spa, pet care, serving at dinner parties, errands, butlering, overseeing service repairmen, general upkeep, security, and routine car maintenance.
 A separate attached or nearby residence is provided plus days off together.